vazco/meteor-universe-modules-npm/README.md

 And now, you can import something like this: `import {npmPackage} from 'myfile!npm'`

 ### Options
-Because to bundling this package use browserify.
+This package uses browserify for bundling.
-You can pass options in file `browserify.options.json`
+You can pass options in file `browserify.options.json` to make changes on this process

 ```
 {